DimenCode/DimenCode/README.md

-I'm DimenCode (DimenSpace on most other places), but I guess you can call me Dimen.
-I'm between 18 and 28 years old, I mainly use Linux, and I enjoy programming in Java, Python and Bash.
-If you really wish to contact me, well I'd prefer if you didn't, but if you really want to : @dimenspace on discord.
+I'm DimenCode (DimenSpace on most other places), but I guess you can call me Dimen.\n I'm between 18 and 28 years old, I mainly use Linux, and I enjoy programming in Java, Python and Bash.\n If you really wish to contact me, well I'd prefer if you didn't, but if you really want to : @dimenspace on discord.

 <!---